 Aramark is proud to serve Pflugerville Independent School District.
 In conjunction with the district, we strive to help nurture students' well-being, improve their overall dining experience, and adopt healthy lifestyles by providing nutritious menus, innovative dining environments, and wellness-based education and promotions.

-- This includes over 16 tons of donated food to area food banks, assistance with Pflugerville Pfiends weekend backpack programs, and over 300 bikes and helmets for our students since 2007.
+- This includes nearly 18 tons of donated food to area food banks, assistance with Pflugerville Pfiends weekend backpack programs, and over 300 bikes and helmets for our students since 2007.

 - Since 2007, Pflugerville ISD has offered Universal Free Breakfast and Breakfast In The Classroom, both USDA programs.